 Furthermore, after the manipulation, a manipulation check has been introduced to check consumers' interpretation of the post they just saw.
 Firstly, the respondents answered a statement concerning the fashion companys' post they just saw, on a scale of "strongly disagree" to "strongly agree" whether they perceived the company as sustainable.
 Secondly, questions about the morality and competence of the company followed.
-These three scales indicate the trust the respondents have in the organization they show the post about.
+These two scales indicate the trust the respondents have in the organization they show the post about.
 Two more scales were then presented, asking the respondents whether they intended to share positive or negative eWOM concerning the post they just saw.
 In the end, the survey included questions about Facebook usage and demographic questions such as age, gender, and income.
 On the last page, the survey informed the participants that the company used was fictitious.
 The FTC (federal trade commission) link was presented if respondents wanted to explore the topic on a grander scale.
 Once more, the respondents are thanked for their participation, and the email of the researcher is included in case of questions (See Appendix).

 Finally, the respondents were collected from all over Europe (mainly Greece and Netherlands; the researchers' birth country and currently country of residence) since the experiment was English.
-This increased the chances of people filling the questionnaire since English consider to be every person’s second language.
-However, people that did not speak English were unable to fill the questionnaire.

 3.2.5 Stimulus materials